Tesla

 Frequently Asked Questions

-How much does a 2026 Tesla Model S cost?
+How much does a used Tesla Model S cost?

-What's the price difference between Model S Long Range and Plaid?
+What's the difference between Model S Long Range and Plaid?

 Does the Model S qualify for the federal EV tax credit?